NEET: Another medical aspirant dies by suicide in TN | Politics

 NEET: Another medical aspirant dies by suicide in TN

 A 19-year-old medical aspirant died of alleged suicide here on Saturday, apparently 'apprehensive' over the National Entrance cum Eligibility Test (NEET), police said.
-The victim, identified as Jothisri Durga, was found hanging at her residence and a purported suicide note left behind by her said she was 'apprehensive' though others had high 'hopes' on her, they said.
+The victim, identified as Jothisri Durga, daughter of a police Sub-Inspector, was found hanging at her residence and a purported suicide note left behind by her said she was 'apprehensive' about NEET though others had high 'hopes' on her, they said.

 "It is distressing to see students, the hope for the future, taking such steps," he said.
 Condoling the girl's death, he expressed his sympathies with the family.